0xProject/protocol/docs/basics/orders.rst

 Some notable differences from regular limit orders are:

-* RFQ orders can only be filled once.
-Even a partial fill will mark the order as ``FILLED``.
 * The only fill restrictions that can be placed on an RFQ order is on the ``tx.origin`` of the transaction.
 * There are no taker token fees.